-Finally, in a situation where disclosure of attorney-client privileged and/or work-product protected CI operates as a waiver of the privilege and/or protection afforded to the disclosed CI, the question may then arise whether such disclosure also operates as a waiver of the privilege and/or protection as to related undisclosed CI, both as to others and as to the recipient of the disclosed CI.
+related undisclosed CI, both as to others and as to the recipient of the disclosed CI.
 Under the general principles discussed in Part B.3 above, whether there is such a "subject-matter waiver" may turn on both the identity of the recipient (e.g., federal government versus private party) and the circumstances surrounding the disclosure.

 The court in Premera I had occasion to briefly consider whether a disclosure to third parties involved in similar litigation constituted a subject-matter waiver of all related documents.
-The court indicated that it would have found subject-matter waiver of all communications relating to the same subject matter; however:
+The court declined to find a subject-matter waiver as to all communications relating to the subject matter of the disclosed CI, on the ground that: